vxgmichel/gambatte-terminal/README.md

   - `--color-mode COLOR_MODE, -c COLOR_MODE`

     Force a color mode (1: 4 greyscale colors, 2: 16 colors, 3: 256 colors, 4: 24-bit colors)
+    Note: the color mode can be cycled at runtime by pressing the Tab key, which is useful for testing the different color modes supported by the terminal.

 SSH server
 ----------